flexera-public/policy_templates/cost/aws/old_snapshots/README.md

 ## What it does

 This policy finds AWS snapshots in the given account which are older than the specified days and deletes them after user approval.
+Account specific snapshots are determined by filtering based on the owner-id.
+The account number is used as an owner-id.

 ## Input Parameters